duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 ## Final Thoughts

 There are a lot of places you can go with this to extend functionality and reduce code rewrite.
-I usually end up with addional base classes for each part of my codebase that I am testing (for instance: BaseViewModelTest or BaseServiceTest) that will have standard types registered with default initialization functions, like all of my various services that may be used accross view models.
+I usually end up with additional base classes for each part of my codebase that I am testing (for instance: BaseViewModelTest or BaseServiceTest) that will have standard types registered with default initialization functions, like all of my various services that may be used across view models.
 I also use Func properties so I can override the setup on a per-test bases.
 I'll add some follow up posts that cover these scenarios as well as the upgrade to Unity 5.x for our IoC container and how to do this using MS Test.

 ## Source Example